1 Corinthians 11 – Concerning Women, and the Lord’s Supper

 iii.
 We can never really make ourselves “worthy” of what Jesus did for us on the cross.
 He did it because of His great love, not because some of us were so worthy.
 As we take the bread and cup, we should not stare at the floor or struggle to achieve some sort of spiritual feeling.
 We should simply open our heart to Jesus and recognize His presence with us – in fact, in us!

 b.
-Poole on as often as you eat this bread and drink this cup: “From hence it appears, that the bread and wine is not (as papists say) transubstantiated, or turned into the very substance of the flesh and blood of Christ, when the communicants eat it and drink it.
+As often as you eat this bread and drink this cup: “From hence it appears, that the bread and wine is not (as papists say) transubstantiated, or turned into the very substance of the flesh and blood of Christ, when the communicants eat it and drink it.
 It is still the same bread and cup it was.”
+(Poole)

 c.
 Let a man examine himself: Again, not in a morbid display of self-checking to see if we are worthy of what Jesus did for us; but in a honest appraisal to see if, as we receive communion, we are conducting ourselves in way honoring to the Lord.